RAMSeS Frequently Asked Questions

 Q) What is a SNAP?

 A) SNAP is an NIH acronym that stands for Streamlined Non-competing Awards Process.
-More information about SNAP can be found “SNAP Information” page.
+More information about SNAP can be found on the “SNAP Information” page.